 How does a revolving line of credit work?

 Many small business owners searching for viable funding options will investigate the pros and cons of revolving credit.
-A revolving line of credit is quickly becoming the go-to credit solution due to its flexibility, convenience, and reduced interest – you are only charged interest on the amount that you draw.
-The question is, what is a revolving line of credit?
+It is quickly becoming the go-to credit solution due to its flexibility, convenience, and reduced interest.
+You pay interest only on the amount you draw.
+The question is, what is it?
 How does it work?
-And is it the right fit for your enterprise?
+Is it the right fit for your enterprise?
 Find out all of this and more below.

 What is a revolving line of credit?

 A revolving line of credit operates similarly to a credit card.
-Businesses enjoy access to a pool of funding that can be used as and when needed throughout the month.
+Businesses enjoy access to a pool of funding.
+Use funding as needed throughout the month.
 Come month-end, the business owner only pays interest on the amount drawn.
-Once the borrowed funds and the interest incurred are paid back in full, the credit balance is restored to its original amount – hence the reason why it is a ‘revolving’ line of credit.
+You restore your credit balance to its original amount when borrowed funds and interest incurred are paid back in full.
+Hence, the reason why it is a ‘revolving’ line of credit.

-Business owners benefit from a steady, consistent, and reliable cash flow to ensure all expenses are adequately covered and gain access to various business growth opportunities.
+Business owners benefit from a steady, consistent, and reliable cash flow.
+This ensures you adequately cover your expenses.
+You’ll also gain access to various business growth opportunities.
 Another benefit is that, as long as you pay back what you owe within the agreed-upon timeframe, you do not have to reapply for new credit from month to month.

 Is it right for you?